buddemat/nd189-1-Introduction-to-Machine-Learning-project-starter/project/report.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 It didn't.
 I tried different HPO approaches, from changing the automatic hyperparameter tuning to manually specifying bag folds and stack levels.
-Hovever, performace dropped compared to the dataset with added features and automatic HPO.
+Hovever, performace dropped or stayed more or less the same compared to the dataset with added features and automatic HPO.

-This is not entirely surprising to me, as the documentation states that in order to maximize predictive performance of an ensemble, it is recommended to "_allow AutoGluon to adaptively select which models/hyperparameters to use_" as "_counterintuitively, hyperparameter tuning is not the best way to spend a limited training time budgets, as model ensembling is often superior_" (see https://auto.gluon.ai/stable/tutorials/tabular_prediction/tabular-quickstart.html#maximizing-predictive-performance).
+This is not entirely surprising to me, as the AutoGluon documentation/tutorial states that in order to maximize predictive performance of an ensemble, it is recommended to "_allow AutoGluon to adaptively select which models/hyperparameters to use_" as "_counterintuitively, hyperparameter tuning is not the best way to spend a limited training time budgets, as model ensembling is often superior_" (see https://auto.gluon.ai/stable/tutorials/tabular_prediction/tabular-quickstart.html#maximizing-predictive-performance).

 ### If you were given more time with this dataset, where do you think you would spend more time?
-I believe I would spend more time on data exploration and cleaning to try to improve performance.
+I believe I would spend more time on data exploration and cleaning to try to improve performance as well on playing around more with HPO to see if I can somehow get a better feeling on what and how to tune.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model               |features |time_limit |bag folds |stack levels |kaggle score|